leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/modes.rst

 Modes can affect many things in Blender:

 - They can modify the panels and/or controls available in some Properties editor tabs.
-- They can modify the behavior of the whole editor, like e.g. the UV Editor and 3D View.
+- They can modify the behavior of the whole editor, like e.g. the UV Editor and 3D Viewport.
 - They can modify the available header tools (menus and/or menu entries, as well as other controls...).
   For example, in the 3D Viewport, the *Object* menu in Object Mode changes to a *Mesh* menu in Edit Mode (with an active mesh object!), and a *Paint* menu in Vertex Paint Mode...